stoerr/chatGPTtools/docs/bookmarkletmaker/prompt.md

 12. A "Generate with AI" textarea where the user can type a prompt
 13. A button "Generate" that sends that prompt to the OpenAI chat completion API with model o3-mini.
 The OpenAI API key is taken from local storage in the browser with key 'openai_api_key'.
 If it's not there it's asked for with 'prompt' and saved there.
-The prompt should be prefixed with : "Print javascript code that follows the following requirements.
+The prompt should be prefixed with : "Print compact javascript code that follows the following requirements.
 Only print the Javascript code, no comments.\n\n"  During the generation a spinner should be shown.

 Include the proper SEO meta tags and make it a nicely looking UI in bootstrap style.